lilyminium/psiresp/README.md

 ### Contributing

-All contributions are welcomed, such as sharing bug reports, bug fixes, requesting or adding new features, or improving the documentation.
+All contributions are welcomed!
+This can include sharing bug reports, bug fixes, requesting or adding new features, or improving the documentation.
 If you notice any issues or have feature requests, please open an issue on the [Issue tracker](https://github.com/lilyminium/psiresp/issues).
 Otherwise, please check out the [Contributing](https://psiresp.readthedocs.io/en/latest/contributing.html) page in the documentation.